Airline: Singapore Airlines

 Typical Economy Cost: ~$580 USD per person

-*This flight was the second leg of a trek from Ho Chi Minh City to Melbourne that included 1 flight on Singapore Airlines’ A330 business class from SGN>SIN, then a second flight on Singapore Airlines’ Boeing 777 business class from SIN>MEL.
-This review is strictly concerning the Boeing 777 product, but you can head on over and check out our review of the A330 product too.
+*Our trek from Ho Chi Minh City to Melbourne included 1 flight on Singapore Airlines’ A330 business class from SGN>SIN, then the second flight on Singapore Airlines’ Boeing 777 business class from SIN>MEL.
+This review is strictly concerning the A330 product, but you can head on over and check out our review of the Boeing 777 product too.

 Booking This Ticket